 Once the antibody has delivered the cytokine into the tumour, immune cells that can recognise and kill the cancer cell like T cells or natural killer cells would be activated.

 What sounds like an easy process is in reality technically very complex.

 “The antibody is engineered asymmetrically in order to attach only one single engineered cytokine to the antibody to increase the drug’s targeting to the tumour,” says Markus Neubauer from the Large Molecule Research team at the Roche Innovation Centre in Penzberg.

-In order to produce such a cytokine fusion protein at a large scale and in high quality, an innovative development strategy that included state-of-the-art high-throughput cell line screening and analytical methods was required.
-With this approach, Roche scientists were able to achieve a favourable product pattern using a cell line as applied for conventional antibodies.
-It took intensive work from a lot of creative, talented and very resilient people at the Roche Innovation Centres in Zurich, Penzberg and Shanghai to discover and develop these novel cytokine fusion proteins from the initial concept to clinical trials.
+Producing such a cytokine fusion protein on a large scale and to a high enough quality required an innovative development strategy that included state-of-the-art high-throughput cell line screening and analytical methods.
+It took intensive and collaborative work from many creative, talented and resilient people at the Roche Innovation Centers in Zurich, Munich and Basel to discover and develop these novel molecules from the initial concept to clinical trials.

 If proven successful, cytokine fusion proteins could be the basis for new combination treatments, hopefully offering patients additional treatment options whilst encouraging further scientific discovery.